Treatment Options

 Cognitive Behavioral Therapy (CBT)

-Helps identify and change negative thought patterns and behaviors
+Identify and change unhelpful thought patterns

 Interpersonal Therapy

-Focuses on improving relationships and social functioning
+Improve relationships and social functioning

 Family Therapy